In Buffalo, Biden to confront the racism he's vowed to fight

 Facebook advertisements posted last year by the campaign committee of Rep. Elise Stefanik, R-N.Y., said Democrats want a "PERMANENT ELECTION INSURRECTION" by granting amnesty to illegal immigrants.
 The plan would "overthrow our current electorate and create a permanent liberal majority in Washington."

-Alex DeGrasse, a senior advisor to Stefanik's campaign, said Monday she "has never advocated for any racist position or made a racist statement."
+Alex DeGrasse, a senior adviser to Stefanik's campaign, said Monday she "has never advocated for any racist position or made a racist statement."
 He criticized "sickening and false reporting" about her advertisements.

 Stefanik is the third-ranking leader of the House Republican caucus, replacing Rep. Liz Cheney, R-Wyo., who angered the party with her denunciations of Trump after the Jan.
 6 attack on the Capitol.